wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 PROTIP: Here are Agile-style stories requesting use of HashiCorp Consul (written by me):

-1. As a Developer, when a new microservice comes online, <strong>obtain their IP addresses automatically</strong> rather than manually creating a ticket for manual action by Networking people.
+1. When a new microservice comes online, <strong>obtain their IP addresses automatically</strong> rather than manually creating a ticket for manual action by Networking people.

-2. As a Network Engineer, automatically <strong>discover services</strong> when they get created in order to obtain their IP addresses -- so that I can focus on troubleshooting work instead of manual toil that can be automated (by Consul).
+2. When a new service is created, it is automatically <strong>discover services</strong> in order to obtain their IP addresses -- so that I can focus on troubleshooting work instead of manual toil that can be automated (by Consul).

    Instead of <strong>manually</strong> changing static IP addresses and firewall rules in Load Balancers, Consul enables dynamic allocation and distribution of addresses from the Consul central "Key-Value" datastore.
 (Large enterprises have up to 4,000 microservices running at the same time.)